Understanding Your Financial Aid Offer

 - Summer Financial Aid

-If you are taking classes at another institution through concurrent/transient enrollment, this will affect how your financial aid awards will pay out.
+If you are taking classes at another institution through concurrent/transient enrollment, this will affect how your financial aid offers will pay out.
 For example:

 - Student enrolled 6 credits at FAU and 6 credits at a local college

-- Student has been awarded Federal Pell Grant & Federal Direct Loans
+- Student has been offered Federal Pell Grant & Federal Direct Loans

 - The Federal Pell Grant will only disburse on 6 credits